Quickstart

 - Use the format "Given [context], when [action], then [expected result]" or "It can be confirmed that [expected condition]"

-- An acceptance criterion must have only one of two possible answers: true (passed) or false (failed)
+- A criterion must have only one of two possible answers: true (passed) or false (failed)

 - Ensure the criterion is measurable and unambiguous with no room for partial success

-Well-defined acceptance criteria are the foundation of effective testing.
+Well-defined criterion are the foundation of effective testing.
 They must be binary (pass/fail) with no ambiguity.
 This approach eliminates subjective interpretation and ensures everyone agrees on what "done" means.

-- From a SOW Item, click Add Test Procedure
+- From a task item, click Add Test

 - Link the test to the specific criterion